NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 expected to unfold with the aim to establish a join vision of this RFCs motivation and the future of https://nix.wiki.

+Finally, we could resort to implementing eventually-deemed-useful artefacts of the proposed `kubernetes/community` template freely into whatever medium seems most fit for any given artefact.
+This, however, defies to address the problems outlined by the _Motivation_ section in a _central **hub**_.
+Any implementation, that does not exhibit a clear and central entrypoint is an essentially an "anti-implementation" of this RFC.

 # Unresolved questions
 [unresolved]: #unresolved-questions